micheledexter/Demos/5Week/notes.md

 - [What are some potential problems I can get with multithreading?](#what-are-some-potential-problems-i-can-get-multithreading)

 #### What is multithreading?
 Why do we want to do it?
+- Multithreading allows us to run more tasks at once
+  - I am able to load an enormous file while continuing execution of my program without any blocking the execution, for instance

 #### How can I make a thread in Java?
 Which way should I?
+- There are two ways to create a thread in Java:
+  - Create a class that implements the `Runnable` interface (correct method)
+  - Create a class that extends the `Thread` class (incorrect method) and override the `run()` method

 #### What are thread states?
+- The states that a thread can have, they are:
+  - New
+    - A new thread has been created
+  - Runnable
+    - The thread is running
+  - Timed waiting
+    - The thread is waiting for a timed period
+  - Waiting
+    - The thread is waiting for a certain process to be complete
+  - Blocked
+    - The thread is blocked from continuing execution
+  - Terminated
+    - The thread is terminated

 #### What are some thread methods? .join? .isAlive?
+- `.run()` starts the thread
+- `.join()` joins the current thread with the main thread
+- `.isAlive()` checks to see if the thread is not terminated

 #### What are some potential problems I can get with multithreading?